YessineAmor/blog-dapp-ethereum/README.md

 * Users can publish articles - DONE
 * Users can comment on articles - TO DO
 * Users can like/dislike articles/comments - TO DO
-* Users can donate to comment/article writer - TO DO
+* Users can donate to comment/article writer - DONE